13 Safety Tips For Floods

 If you have reason to believe that water will get into your home, turn off the electricity.
 If you don’t and the water reaches the level of the electric outlets, you could easily get electrocuted.
 Some warning signs might be sparks or strange sounds like crackling, popping, or buzzing.

-Beware of Intruders
+Beware of Intruders and Pests

 Watch Your Step